apache/incubator-kie-kogito-images/README.md

      http://rules-quarkus-helloworld-service-rules-quarkus-helloworld.apps.lab.cloud/hello
 ```

-As output you should see the following response:
+As output, you should see the following response:

 ```json
 ["hello","world"]